mautic/user-documentation/docs/contacts/preference_center.rst

 |

 Use the Segments tab to add or remove a Contact from a Segment.
-Segments are used as a source for Campaigns and Emails.
-Any Contact in a particular Segment will be part of a Campaign that has that Segment as the source.
+Segments are a source for both starting Campaigns and sending Emails.
+Any Contact in a particular Segment is automatically part of a Campaign that has that Segment as the source.
 You can also use a standalone Email to manually send an Email to a Segment.
-If a User has opted out of a Segment they will no longer receive Campaign actions or messages sent to that Segment.
+If a User has opted out of a Segment they no longer receive Campaign actions or messages sent to that Segment.

 .. vale off